 - Substance Abuse assessment to determine the type and degree of involvement with drugs and/or alcohol

-- Psychodiagnostic Assessment focusing upon emotional and psychological functioning
+- Psychodiagnostic Assessment focusing on emotional and psychological functioning

 - Individual and/or family therapy